Stephen Curry: All-time 3-point scoring record, fourth championship and Finals MVP (2021–2022)

 In the 2022 NBA All-Star Game held on February 20, Curry's Team LeBron defeated Team Durant 163–160.
 Curry scored 50 points (just 2 points shy of the All-Star Game record set by Anthony Davis in 2017); he also set the record for most three-pointers made in an All-Star quarter (6), half (8), and game (16), and was named the All-Star Game MVP.
 On February 24, Curry had a season-high 14 assists with 18 points in a 132–95 blowout win over the Portland Trail Blazers.
 On March 10, Curry scored 34 points in a 113–102 win over the Denver Nuggets.
 He became the 49th player in NBA history to rack up 20,000 points.
 On March 14, his 34th birthday, Curry scored 47 points in a 126–112 win over the Washington Wizards.
 On March 16, in a 110–88 loss to the Boston Celtics, Curry suffered a sprained ligament in his left foot after having it rolled over by a diving Marcus Smart and was ruled out indefinitely.
 On April 1, he was ruled out for the remainder of the regular season.

-On May 9, in Game 4 of the Western Conference semifinals against the Memphis Grizzlies, Curry became the first player in NBA history to make 500 career playoff threes.
-During the Western Conference Finals against the Dallas Mavericks, he averaged 23.8 points, 6.6 rebounds and 7.4 assists per game.
-After the Warriors won the series in five games, Curry was named the unanimous and inaugural winner of the Western Conference Finals MVP award.
+On May 9, in Game 4 of the Western Conference semifinals against the Memphis Grizzlies, Curry became the first player in NBA history to make 500 career playoff three-pointers.
+During the Western Conference finals against the Dallas Mavericks, he averaged 23.8 points, 6.6 rebounds and 7.4 assists per game.
+After the Warriors won the series in five games, Curry was named the unanimous and inaugural winner of the Western Conference finals MVP award.
 On June 10, in Game 4 of the NBA Finals, Curry logged 43 points, 10 rebounds, and four assists in a 107–97 victory over the Boston Celtics to even the series at 2–2.
-He became the first player in NBA history to make 5+ threes in four consecutive Finals games.
+He became the first player in Finals history to make 5+ three-pointers in four consecutive games.
 Curry (at age 34 years, 88 days) also became the second-oldest player in NBA Finals history to record a 40-point, 10-rebound game behind only LeBron James in 2020 (at age 35 years, 284 days).
 In Game 5 of the Finals, Curry passed Boston Celtics legend John Havlicek for 10th on the all-time Finals assists list.
 In Game 6 of the Finals, Curry scored 34 points along with seven rebounds, seven assists, and led the Warriors to a 103–90 victory over the Celtics.
-He was named the NBA Finals MVP unanimously after averaging 31.2 points, 6.0 rebounds, 5.0 assists, and 2.0 steals per game.
+He was named the Finals MVP unanimously after averaging 31.2 points, 6.0 rebounds, 5.0 assists, and 2.0 steals per game.
+He became the first player in Finals history to average at least 30 points, 5 rebounds, 5 assists, and 5 made three-pointers per game in a series.